Danny Guthrie: I chose Indonesia over Champ; what else can I achieve in UK?

-Danny Guthrie has experienced both a Champions League game at Galatasaray with Liverpool and playing in the 14th tier with his mates – and now he is set for a new adventure in Indonesia.
+Danny Guthrie has experienced both a Champions League game at Galatasaray with Liverpool and playing in the 14th tier with his mates – but Indonesia is a new challenge altogether.

-Guthrie, who also played for Newcastle United, Reading and Blackburn, last month joined Mitra Kukar on a one-year deal as he aims to embrace everything football has to offer after a 12-year career in England.
+Guthrie, who also played for Newcastle United, Reading and Blackburn, in January 2018 joined Mitra Kukar on a one-year deal as he aims to embrace everything football has to offer after a 12-year career in England.

 The 30-year-old actually had offers to remain in the Championship having left Blackburn at the end of last season, but remarkably he turned them down to hold out for a move to Asia, his hunger for the English game gone.

 “Ever since I was young I have wanted to play abroad, it’s just always been an ambition for me,” Guthrie says.

 “Now is the perfect time.
 I am 30, I have two young children, who are seven and four, and a wife who also shares the same ambition to travel, so from a family point of view it’s perfect.

 “From a career point of view, in England I have achieved all I can.
 I played for the team I love, Liverpool, played for a massive club in Newcastle, and played in the Premier League or Championship my whole career.

 “I didn’t have the same excitement or hunger to play in the Championship or League One where the offers were coming from.